The Power of A Good Story

 Conflict is an essential element of storytelling as it creates tension and keeps the audience engaged.
 It serves as the driving force that propels the story forward and keeps the audience invested in the outcome.
 Conflict can take various forms, such as external conflicts between characters or internal conflicts within a character’s mind.

 External conflicts typically involve two or more characters who have opposing goals or desires.
 This type of conflict can be physical, emotional, or both, and it often leads to intense confrontations and dramatic plot twists.
-For instance, in William Shakespeare’s “Romeo and Juliet,” the conflict between the Capulet and Montague families sets the stage for the tragic love story between the titular characters.
+In William Shakespeare’s “Romeo and Juliet,” the conflict between the Capulet and Montague families sets the stage for the tragic love story between the titular characters.

 The Use of Dialogue: How It Brings Characters to Life